tylfin/grunt-aws/README.md

 #### `charset` (String)

-Add a charset to every one of your `Content-Type`.
-For example: `utf-8`.
-If this is not set, then all text files will get charset of UTF-8 by default.
+Define a charset to set on your ContentType.
+Ie. `utf-8`

 #### `mime` (Object)